 The excellence of these Centres is evidenced by prestigious external funding awards including: 4 Medical Research Council (MRC) Centres, 2 British Heart Foundation (BHF) Centres, a Cancer Research UK (CRUK) Centre, an Asthma UK (A-UK) Centre for Applied Research, a BBSRC Strategically funded institute (The Roslin Institute), an MRC University Unit (Human Genetics Unit) and a World Health Organisation (WHO) Collaborating Centre on Population Health Research and Training.

-The College has four major research Institutes, each with more than 500 staff and postgraduates.
+The College has five major research Institutes, each with more than 500 staff and postgraduates.
 The Institutes consist of 3-5 interrelated Centres led by internationally renowned scientists.